Sexual Assault & Rape

 At the appointment

-The Topaz Centre provides emotional and practical support after a rape has taken place.
-They will give you the option to choose to have a forensic medical examination (FME).
-All forensic samples are kept for 2 years in case you decide to report later on.
-They will also assist you with reporting to the police if you decide you want to do this.
+They also offer the option of a forensic medical examination (FME).
+All forensic samples collected from an FME are kept for 2 years in case you decide to report later on.
+But, should you wish to, they can support you with reporting to the police whilst you are there.

 If you might want to report what happened, now or in the future, you should strongly consider having medical samples collected as soon as possible:

-• Preferably, do not wash or brush your teeth until you’ve visited Topaz
+- Preferably, do not wash or brush your teeth until you’ve visited Topaz

-• Save clothes in a clean bag
+- Save clothes in a clean bag

-• Save any relevant messages or other evidence.
+- Save any relevant messages or other evidence.

 Signposting & Aftercare